 I keep on trying to find the best low carb pancake.
 I have previously made paleo pancakes but because the main thickener is coconut flour, many find coconut flour tricky to work with.
 You must wait for it to absorb the liquids to thicken the batter and the amount of coconut flour required is dependent on the humidity in the air and the size of eggs used.

-You'll see I serve the coconut pancakes with fruit for my children as they can tolerate more carbs than adults and they are incredibly active.
-Coconut pancakes are their treat and so much healthier compared to regular wheat and sugar pancakes served with maple syrup.
+You'll see I serve the coconut pancakes with low-sugar fruit for my children as they can tolerate more carbs than adults and they are incredibly active.
+Coconut pancakes are their weekend breakfast treat and so much healthier compared to regular wheat and sugar pancakes served with maple syrup.

 Serve with whipped cream or coconut cream and berries for a tasty breakfast, or make a double batch and pop them in the fridge ready for school lunches.

 - Mash the bananas, and add the eggs one at a time.

 - Add all the other ingredients.
 Mix well with a stick blender with the blade attachment, to make a smooth batter

 - Heat butter in a frying pan on a medium heat.
 Add more butter in between cooking each batch of pancakes.

 - Fry a spoonful of pancake mixture until golden on both sides.
 Allow them to cook through to the centre before flipping them.

 Approximate nutrition information is provided for convenience and as a courtesy only.
 For the most accurate nutritional data, use the actual ingredients and brands you used in your preferred nutrition calculator.